STAY SAFE IN YOUR SKIN

 Only $20 out-of-pocket for peace of mind?
 Sign me up!

 By the age of 70, 2 out of 3 Australians will be diagnosed with some form of skin cancer.
 We’re on a mission to make sure that all Australians get checked out for skin cancer this summer.

 Our experienced skin doctors at SmartClinics George St (City) and Lutwyche will make sure your skin is safe for only $20 out of pocket for Medicare card holders.
-Offer ends 28th February 2019.
+Offer extended so book now!

 Bookings at SmartClinics George Street

 You can find the clinic at 275 George Street in Brisbane’s CBD.
 The entrance is on Adelaide Street, next to Cicada.
 SmartClinics George Street is one of our most state-of-the-art clinics, and one of the most modern in Brisbane.
 Brand new and custom built, SmartClinics George Street has all the requirements to address a huge range of health concerns in-house.
 There’s free WiFi and a work station so you can continue working, or just browse the internet, while you wait.

 Bookings at SmartClinics Lutwyche

 To book, Contact SmartClinics Lutwyche